ash1eygrace/landing-page/README.md

 ## About this Project

-This project is a simple landing page created with HTML, CSS, and Flexbox as part of The Odin Project curriculum.
+This project is a simple landing page created with HTML, CSS, and Flexbox as part of The Odin Project's curriculum.

 This is a small project designed to have the learner strategically break a solution down into small bits, think about when to commit, get familiar with Git, GitHub, and other tools to build a workflow and muscle memory.